 - Why do sales professionals, psychologists, business leaders, and pick up artists tout the power of mirroring?

 When it’s done right, research consistently verifies the power that is mirroring.
-Those that employ this technique make more money, get more promotions, and are held in a higher esteem by anyone their communicating with.
+Those that employ this technique make more money, get more promotions, and are held in higher esteem.

 - Waiters and Waitresses received higher tips (Van Baaren, Mimicry for money; behavioral consequences of imitation.
 Journal of Experimental Social Psychology, 2003)